mirko-verardo/md2sl_thesis_mv/README.md

         - Each format has a different testing inputs and strategy/checks
         - PRO: real testing, CONS: manual test cases (checks definition)
     - Initial simple strategy:
-        - if execution OK: print a parsed input summary on stdout
+        - if testing OK: print a parsed input summary on stdout
-        - if execution FAILS: print errors on stderr
+        - if testing FAILS: print errors on stderr
         - PRO: a lot of files (external repository?) can be used as input (no checks definition), CONS: minimal testing
 2. Generate automatically through an agent file to parse and test cases on it
     - difficult